jina-ai/finetuner/docs/notebooks/text_to_image.md

 * We start with providing `model`, names of training and evaluation data.
 * We also provide some hyper-parameters such as number of `epochs` and a `learning_rate`.
 * We use `CLIPLoss` to optimize the CLIP model.
+* We use an evaluation callback, which uses the `'clip-text'` model for encoding the text queries and the `'clip-vision'` model for encoding the images in `'fashion-eval-data-index'`.

 <!-- #endregion -->

 <!-- #region id="qKv3VcMKyG8d" -->